leucos/toji/README.md

 See [Init](#init).

 **WARNING**: since v0.5.0, `toggle` config entries have been properly spelled as `toggl`.
-Please change you configurations accordingly.
+Please change your configurations accordingly.

 ## Detailed usage